-The school Title I compact is reviewed at our annual Title I parent meeting. as well.
+The school Title I compact is reviewed at our annual Title I parent meeting.
+The Title I Parent and Family Engagement Policy or Procedure is discussed at the Title I parent meeting as well.
 Any changes that need to be made are discussed with parents, staff, and administration.
 No changes, comments or suggestions were given.

-Please provide a narrative below describing how parents were involved in developing the Title I Parent and Family Engagement Policy or Procedure.
+4.2 Please provide a narrative below describing how parents were involved in developing the Title I Parent and Family Engagement Policy or Procedure.
 Provide supporting documentation in the corresponding folder.